1. What's Coaching?

 - Increase your self-confidence

-- Gives you clarity/ fresh perspective
+- Give you clarity and a fresh perspective

-- Increase your job satisfaction
+- Increase your productivity

 - Improve your interpersonal skills

 - Help regain control of your life